AEADataEditor/aea-de-guidance/FAQ.md

 ![Selecting relationship](assets/project-related-icpsr-modal3.png)

-### I was asked to modify files in my repository but I cannot upload or edit anything
+### I was asked to modify files in my repository (not yet published) but I cannot upload or edit anything

 When you first submitted to the AEA, your deposit became locked.
 There are two ways it can be edited: